CycloneSEQ-Bioinformatics/Citrus/README.md

 # Citrus
-This tool is designed to efficiently split barcodes and from sequencing data.
+This tool is designed to efficiently split barcodes from sequencing data.
 It streamlines the preprocessing of genomic data by separating barcodes, enhancing the accuracy of downstream analyses.

 ## Example Usage
 ### Single-end barcode splitting